-- 1. Retrieve the checksum that was calculated by Aspera as the file was transferred. - If you specified a file manifest and file manifest path as part of an ascp transfer or pre/post processing script, the checksums are in that file in the specified location. - If you specified a file manifest and file manifest path in the GUI or aspera.conf, the checksums are in a file that is named aspera-transfer-transfer id-manifest.txt in the specified location. - 2.
-Calculate the checksum of the corrupted file.
-This example uses the MD5 checksum method; replace MD5 with the appropriate checksum method if you use a different one.
+- 1. Retrieve the checksum that was calculated by Aspera as the file was transferred. - If you specified a file manifest and file manifest path as part of an ascp transfer or pre/post processing script, the checksums are in that file in the specified location. - If you specified a file manifest and file manifest path in the GUI or aspera.conf, the checksums are in a file that is named aspera-transfer-transfer_id-manifest.txt in the specified location.